-In fiscal 2017, the Company's Compensation Committee determined the maximum eligible cash bonus levels for Gayn Erickson, the Company's Chief Executive Officer, Kenneth B. Spink, Chief Financial Officer, David Fucci, Vice President of Operations, and David S. Hendrickson, Vice President of Engineering were up to 100%, 60%, 60% and 30% of their base salaries, respectively.
-Additionally, David S. Hendrickson was eligible to receive a maximum bonus of \$50,000, depending upon performance against milestones.
-Based on the Company performance for the year, the Compensation Committee awarded \$15,000 to David S. Hendrickson and no cash bonuses to other named executive officers.
+In fiscal 2018, the Company's Compensation Committee determined the maximum eligible cash bonus levels for Gayn Erickson, Kenneth B. Spink and David S. Hendrickson were up to 100%, 60% and 60% of their base salaries, respectively.
+Based on the Company performance for the year, the Compensation Committee awarded \$3,988, \$1,810 and \$2,020 to Gayn Erickson, Kenneth B. Spink and David S. Hendrickson, respectively.
+Donald P. Richmond II was elected Vice President of Engineering in March 2018, and was not eligible for cash bonus in fiscal 2018.
 The annual incentive bonus plan is discretionary, and the Compensation Committee may modify, suspend, eliminate or adjust the plan, the goals and the total or individual payouts at any time.